NVIDIA/NeMo/README.md

 model parallelism stripes layers of a model over multiple devices.
 For more details, refer to [this paper](https://arxiv.org/pdf/2104.04473.pdf).

-Our latest techniques, sequence parallelism and selective activation recomputation, help to bring `~30%` faster training time for GPT-3 models ranging from 22B to 1T parameters.
+Our latest techniques, sequence parallelism and selective activation recomputation, bring up to `~30%` faster training time for GPT-3 models ranging from 20B to 1T parameters.
 Sequence parallelism expands tensor-level model parallelism, by noticing that the regions of a transformer layer that have not previously been parallelized are independent along the sequence dimension.
 By splitting these layers along the sequence dimension we can distribute